SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 The `sidebar: sefsc_sidebar` refers to the `_data/sidebars/sefsc_sidebar.yml` file.
 The sidebar data file uses a specific YAML syntax that must be followed.
 Follow the sample pattern shown in the theme, especially looking at `sefsc_sidebar.yml` as an example.

-For more details on the sidebar syntax, see [Sidebar navigation](http://idratherbewriting.com/documentation-theme-jekyll/mydoc_sidebar_navigation.html).
+For more details on the sidebar syntax, see [Sidebar navigation](http://idratherbewriting.com/documentation-theme-jekyll/mydoc_sidebar_navigation.html){:target="_blank" rel="noopener"}.

 ### Editing markdown documents